Orlando Magic Odds

 Orlando Magic home games

-The Amway Center has been the Magic’s home arena since 2010.
-This state-of-the art facility was built to replace the Amway Arena, which was closed in 2010 and demolished in 2012.
-The old Amway Arena has been previously known as the TD Waterhouse Centre (1999-2006) and the Orlando Arena or “O-rena” (1989-1999).
+The Amway Center was the Magic’s home arena since 2010, and in May 2024 the location was renamed the Kia Center.
+Going back, the old Amway Arena that was later replaced was known as the TD Waterhouse Centre (1999-2006) and the Orlando Arena or “O-rena” (1989-1999).

 Will the Magic have an in-arena sportsbook?